-VMAX...
+VMAX... (if /V was not used)

-UMAX...
+UMAX... (if /V was used)

-(if /V was not used) (if /V was used) The default starting address for loading BCPL code.
+The default starting address for loading BCPL code.
 If the group 1 switch specifications are followed by just a list of file names, the BCPL code will be loaded sequentially starting here, unless the PC is changed with /P.

-The format of an Alto save file is described in the Alto Operating System Reference Manual, section 4.7.
+The format of an Alto save file is described in the Alto Operating System Reference Manual, section 4.9.

-9-7 Overlays
+9-7 .....
+Overlays

-All occurrences of these switches must appear after all .BR file names which are to be loaded into the save file have been specified.
+All occurrences of these switches must appear after all .BR file names which are to be loaded into the "resident" save file have been specified.

-Create the file "name" (extension .BB if "name" has no extension) name/A and load the following relocatable binary files sequentially into that . . .
+name/A Create the file "name" (extension .BB if "name" has no extension) and load the following relocatable binary files sequentially into that file.

-file.
 The code is intended to be read into core and run at the current value of PC; procedures and labels defined in the files loaded into "name" will point at this area of core.
 The PC should not be changed (with /P) between the .BR files.
-The file "name" has the format:
+The file "name" (or the subfile of the RUN file if Global /B was used) has the format:

-word 0: value of PC at the first .BR file loaded into "name"
+word 0: value of PC at the first .BR file loaded

-word 1: length of the code loaded into "name"
+word 1: length of the code in words

 word 2: 0 (this word is 1 for a /B file - see below)

-word 3: length of "name" in words

-word 4: length of "name" in words

-word 5: 0

-word 15: 0

-word 16: first word of code
+- word 3: L, the word at which the relocation table starts, if any - word 4: length of the file or subfile in words - word 5: page number of this disk page on the Alto, 0 on the Nova word 6: 0 word 15: 0 word 16: (this is the first word of code)

+(if there is a relocation table, see below)

-The first word of the code for each .BR file is the length of the code for that file.
+N.B.: The first word of the code for each .BR file is the length of the code for that file; the second word is executable.